 On unnumbered interfaces on point-to-point links, the router's address should be the same as the source address it chose for the Hello message it sent over that interface.
-However, on point-to-point links we also recommend that PIM Join/Prune messages with an upstream neighbor address field of all zeros are also accepted.
+However, on point-to-point links it is RECOMMENDED that PIM Join/Prune messages with an upstream neighbor address field of all zeros also be accepted.